Marvel fuels internet clash by making Iron Man a 15-year-old black girl

 Like Muslim Ms. Marvel Kamala Khan, DC's gay Green Lantern, or Miles Morales, the half-black, half-Hispanic Spider-Man, Williams as Iron Man became the subject of heated debate almost instantly after her character's role was announced.

-Marvel Comics: "Iron Man as a black woman would be dope."— @ira
+Marvel Comics: "Iron Man as a black woman would be dope."<br>Black Woman: "I would love to write —"<br>Marvel: "We have white people for that."—@ira

 Still, those who've been around the web for some time could sense another nasty conflict brewing between "misogynistic fanboys" and "social justice warriors" as soon as they heard the news — and they weren't wrong.